 You have control over your body, just your singular person, and that’s really it.
-You can’t control the weather, your traveling companions, Cast Members, your kid’s behavior, wait times, ride break downs, etc. When things go wrong, as they will on vacation, take that deep breath and remember, you can only have control over yourself.
+You can’t control the weather, your traveling companions, Cast Members, your child’s behavior, wait times, ride break-downs, etc. When things go wrong, as they will on vacation, take that deep breath and remember, you can only have control over yourself.
 Grin and bear it, because good times are just around the corner in the Happiest Place on Earth.

 Conversations don’t even have to be about Disney; pick a good time you remember and talk about it.
 Don’t argue, nag or provoke fights, because these just bring on heaps of stress.
 Especially when vacation money is tight, just talk about good times.